adamdecaf/science/README.md

 - [fs](fs/) (raw filesystem storage)
 - [In Memory](core/src/main/scala/InMemoryStorageStrategy.scala) (useful for basic testing) -- **not threadsafe**

+## Issues

+Please make a github issue with your issue.
+I'll work with you to get a fix implemented and released.
+Thanks!

 ## Contributing

 1. Make a github issue or ping me on twitter ([@adamdecaf](https://twitter.com/adamdecaf)) so we don't duplicate work.